billster45/tidycorels/README.md

 }
 ```

-In this example, we re-use the exact `recipes` data preperation steps
+In this example, we re-use the exact `recipes` data preparation steps
 from the excellent tidymodels walkthrough by [Rebecca
 Barter](http://www.rebeccabarter.com/blog/2020-03-25_machine_learning/)